ddev/ddev.com/src/pages/blog/sharing-a-ddev-local-project-with-other-collaborators.md

 `ddev share` proxies the project via [ngrok](http://ngrok.com), and it’s by far the easiest way to solve the problem of sharing your project with others on your team or around the world.
 It’s built into ddev and “just works” for most people, even people who don’t sign up for a paid ngrok account.
 All you do is run `ddev share` and then give the resultant URL to your collaborator or use it on your mobile device.
 [Read the basic how-to from DrupalEasy](https://www.drupaleasy.com/blogs/ultimike/2019/06/sharing-your-ddev-local-site-public-url-using-ddev-share-and-ngrok) or run `ddev share -h` for more.

-There are CMSs that make this a little harder, especially WordPress and Magento 2\.
+There are CMSs that make this a little harder, especially WordPress and Magento 2.
 Both of those only respond to a single base URL, and that URL is coded into the database, so it makes this a little harder.
 For both of these I recommend paying ngrok the $5/month for a[ basic plan](https://ngrok.com/pricing) so you can use a stable subdomain with ngrok.

 #### **Setting up a stable subdomain with ngrok**

 1. Get a paid token with at least the basic plan, and configure it.
-(It will be in \~/.ngrok2/ngrok.yml as authtoken.
+(It will be in `~/.ngrok2/ngrok.yml` as `authtoken`.
-2. Configure ngrok_args to use a stable subdomain.
-In .ddev/config.yaml, ngrok_args: –subdomain wp23 will result in ngrok always using “wp23.ngrok.io” as the URL, so it’s not changing on you all the time.
+2. Configure `ngrok_args` to use a stable subdomain.
+In `.ddev/config.yaml`, `ngrok_args: –subdomain wp23` will result in ngrok always using `wp23.ngrok.io` as the URL, so it’s not changing on you all the time.

 #### **WordPress: Change the URL with wp search-replace**